OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 {{< playground embeded_link="https://pl.kotl.in/Jo5cBRoEk?from=1&to=25&readOnly=false&theme=darcula" embeded_height="520"/>}}

-> *This Kotlin code can get more compact, but we will keep it as explicit as it could be for the sake of clarity.*
+> *This Kotlin code can get more compact, but we will keep it as explicit as it can be for the sake of clarity.*

 The three lines of code in the `main()` function represent the usual three basic steps that we generally use in Object-Oriented Programming